↑

 Love strawberries?
 Try these yummy strawberry recipes: Strawberry Cake Mix Cookies, Strawberry Shortcake and Mini Strawberry Pies!

-The cake is stunning.
-I hesitated a few moments before actually slicing into it.
+Strawberry shortcake is one of our favorite summertime desserts, but this Strawberry Shortcake Cake Roll takes it to a whole new level!
+This cake is so stunning, that I hesitated a few moments before actually slicing into it.
 With a light (or heavy) dusting of powdered sugar, it looks magnificent.
 No heavy frosting to weigh it down.
 Just a delicious whipped cream and fresh strawberry filling to set it off perfectly.

 How To Make Strawberry Shortcake Roulade